Adjusted To Six 6 Positions

 Join / Login

-Keep comments respectful and on the topic of Positions for Adjusting Watch Accuracy and Timekeeping.
-For off-topic or general watch questions, post in the member's forum.
+Be respectful of each other and keep comments on the topic of Positions for Adjusting Watch Accuracy and Timekeeping.
+For off-topic or general watch questions, post here.
+Comments should be in English (or include an English translation) so that other members can understand and join the discussion.

 guest